seenthattinker/book-project/introduction.md

 with nary a generation since the first in the garden passing all its years in peace.

-If we are understanding the concept of a  campaign correctly, we can see the entirety of human history as a series of endless campaigns.
+We can see the entirety of human history as a series of endless campaigns.
 It seems as though human beings are hard-wired for a mission statement.
 Something always has to be conquered.
 There is always an enemy at the door.
-What if the very concept of a campaign and warfare specifically is so ingrained in the human being that we can exist without it.
+What if the very concept of a campaign and warfare specifically is so ingrained in the human being that we can't exist without it.
-What if a group of social engineers made up of psychiatrists, behaviorists, military mind control scientists, chemists, magicians and Satanists decided that they could create virtual campaigns.
+What if a group of social engineers made up of psychiatrists, behaviorists, military mind control scientists, chemists, magicians, and Satanists decided that they could create virtual campaigns.
 What if at some point in our history the basic instincts of the human being were captured in an endless series of war games that never manifest as war.
 What if,
 in an effort to take humanity to a new level of social organization,